Alisher12042005/wildrydes-site/README.md

 }
 ```

+---

-## The Lambda Function Test Function
+## The Lambda Function Test Event

-Here is the code used to test the Lambda function:
+The following test event was used to validate the Lambda function:

 ```json
 {